CS-Lab113/City-8-Dataset/README.md

 Note that the dataset is ONLY permitted to be used for research.
 Don't distribute.

 ## Contact
-If you have any questions, send me an email (xwzhang@nwpu.edu.cn)
+If you have any questions, send me an email (xwzhang@nwpu.edu.cn).